Bus-Army-Dude/officalbusarmydude/README.md

         - Date released
         - Date Bought
         - OS Version
-        - Battery Health (If applicaple)
+        - Battery Health (If applicable)
-        - Battery Charge Cyles (If applicaple)
+        - Battery Charge Cycles (If applicable)

 #### 11. **Disabilities**
    - Displays the disabilities the owner has.
-        - Each disability also is a button that takes the user to the offical website to tell them about the            disability
+        - Each disability is also a button that takes the user to the official website to tell them about the            disability
-        - and when the user hover's over the button it has a hover animation.
+        - and when the user hovers over the button, it has a hover animation.

 #### 12. **Version Information**
    - Displays the version info of the website as follows:
         - Version Number
         - Build Number
-        - The users current Date and Time
+        - The user's current Date and Time
-        - The users operating system
+        - The users' operating system
-        - The users device
+        - The user's device
         - then when the page will refresh (every 5 minutes)

 #### 13. **Notice Information**